dlr-gtlab/gtlab-core/docs/user/scripting/types/calculators.rst

    :class: only-dark

-Through this editor, all data model packages of the current project can be accessed by entering their name in the script, allowing reading and modification of data object properties.

 To check the script for errors, it can be evaluated using ``Ctrl+E``.
 Evaluation also registers any newly defined variables, classes, or functions, making them available through the editor's auto-completion.
-Output messages resulting from the evaluation are displayed directly below the editor in the output console.
+Output messages from evaluation are displayed directly below the editor in the output console

-Note that changes made during evaluation are not immediately applied to the data model.
-Modifications are only transferred when the Python Script Calculator is executed as part of a workflow.
+It is important to note that changes made during evaluation are not applied to the data model immediately.
+They only take effect when the Python Script Calculator is executed as part of a workflow.

-During execution within a workflow, output messages appear in the :ref:`Python Console <label_python_console>`.
+During execution as part of a workflow, output messages appear in the :ref:`Python Console <label_python_console>`.